davybrion/companysite-dotnet/content/blog/2010-10-performance-of-nhibernate-with-ruby-objects-compared-to-traditional-c-objects.md

 (you can click on the graph to watch it in its full size)

-Before i'll discuss these results, i'd also like to show the following graph which shows the average difference in milliseconds between the static and the dynamic execution of each action:
+Before I'll discuss these results, I'd also like to show the following graph which shows the average difference in milliseconds between the static and the dynamic execution of each action:

 <a href="/blog/wp-content/uploads/2010/10/average_difference_in_millis_for_each_action.png"><img src="/blog/wp-content/uploads/2010/10/average_difference_in_millis_for_each_action.png" alt="" title="average_difference_in_millis_for_each_action" width="600" height="418" class="aligncenter size-medium wp-image-2821" /></a>